Initial exchange offering

 Procedure

-An IEO which is successful has to follow specific guidelines during the due diligence stage of IEO selection.
-Since exchanges are using their company brand to promote and invite investors to purchase a startups token or utility coin they insure the project and company is reliable and trustworthy.
-Platforms that are to promote new startups analyze and vet the businesses white paper, team, business plan, tech and assess the tokenomics of the business.
-Exchanges vet and analyze business to insure the business plans and projects are up to the values of the exchange.
-This saves the exchange from damaging their reputation and insures the business is following the global legal requirements such as Anti-Money Laundering Act for cryptocurrency sales.[4]
+A successful IEO must follow specific guidelines during the due diligence stage of IEO selection.
+Since exchanges use their company brand to promote and invite investors to purchase a startup's token or utility coin, they ensure the project and company are reliable and trustworthy.
+Platforms that promote new startups analyze and vet the business's white paper, team, business plan, tech, and assess the tokenomics of the business.
+Exchanges vet and analyze businesses to ensure the plans and projects align with the values of the exchange.
+This protects the exchange from damaging its reputation and ensures the business is following global legal requirements, such as Anti-Money Laundering Acts for cryptocurrency sales.[5]

 Regulation

-Following the major rise of IEO's in 2019 many regulatory agencies have not created legal restrictions.
-The Securities and Exchange Committee commented on IEO's stating:
+Following the major rise of IEOs in 2019, many regulatory agencies have not created legal restrictions.
+The Securities and Exchange Commission commented on IEOs, stating:

 "Be cautious if considering an investment in an IEO.
 Claims of new technologies and financial products, such as those associated with digital asset offerings, and claims that IEOs are vetted by trading platforms, can be used improperly to entice investors with the false promise of high returns in a new investment space.
 As described below, IEOs may be conducted in violation of the federal securities laws and lack many of the investor protections of registered and exempt securities offerings."
 [1]